orchetect/MIDIKit/Sources/MIDIKit/MIDIKit.docc/MIDIKit-Getting-Started.md

 MIDIKit contains additional objects and value types.

 - term ``MIDINote``: Struct representing a MIDI note with constructors and getters for note number, note name (ie: `"A#-1"`), and frequency in Hz and other metadata.
 This can be useful for generating UI labels with note names or calculating frequency for synthesis.
-- term ``MIDIEventFilterGroup``: Class allowing the configuration of zero or more MIDI event filters in series, capable of applying the filters to arrays of MIDI events.
+- term ``MIDIEventFilterGroup``: Struct allowing the configuration of zero or more MIDI event filters in series, capable of applying the filters to arrays of MIDI events.

 ## Examples